Graduate Student Housing

 Lease periods are for 12 months.
 Contracts will begin June 2, July 1, or August 1, 2016, depending on which graduate program you are enrolled in.
 Please contact Tina Thompson at the Auxiliary Housing office for further details.

 Description of Program

 Brown University has established a program designed to assist graduate and medical students with housing in their first year at Brown University.
 To be eligible for this program, an applicant must be:

-On the notification date stated on the application, applicants will be e-mailed their housing assignment during the month of March.
-After acceptance of the assignment, applicants will receive a rental agreement via an e-mail attachment, which must be signed and returned to Auxiliary Housing on or before the deadline stipulated.
-If the rental agreement is not returned by the lessee, the applicant will lose the assigned unit, and the top-ranking applicant on the waiting list will be assigned the unit.
+Applicants will be e-mailed their housing assignment during the month of March.
+After acceptance of the assignment, applicants will receive a rental agreement via an e-mail attachment, which must be signed and returned to Auxiliary Housing by a specified deadlline.
+If the rental agreement is not returned by the deadline date, the applicant will lose the assigned unit, and the top-ranking applicant on the waiting list will be assigned the unit.

-Students may not rent a two-bedroom apartment in this program for occupancy by one person or a three-bedroom apartment for occupancy by two people (students desiring to do so should apply for other Brown-owned properties).
-A two-bedroom unit must house at least two people (related or unrelated) and a three-bedroom unit must house at least three people (related or unrelated) per Brown’s program requirements.
-Per city ordinance, not more than four unrelated adults may occupy the same apartment.
+Students may not rent a two-bedroom apartment in this program for occupancy by one person.
+A two-bedroom unit must house at least two people (related or unrelated).
 Roommates will be assigned to multi-bedroom units unless an applicant for a multi-bedroom unit meets the minimum occupancy requirement.
 For this reason, it is very important to name a preferred roommate, who must also meet the program eligibility requirements and who must also apply for the program.